JJD0813/Shopify-App-Analysis/README.md

 ---

 Thanks for checking out this project!
-Feel free to explore the report file or reach out to chat BI or app store trends!
+Feel free to explore the visuals or reach out to chat BI or app store trends!